foxysoft/idm-extension-rhidmo/README.md

      mvn package

 ## Deploy
+For a detailed installation and configuration guide, please refer to docs/InstallationManual.pdf contained in this distribution.
+Here's a condensed summary:

-The easiest way to deploy is to copy rhidmo-ear-&lt;VERSION&gt;.ear to your SAP&reg; NetWeaver host, and use a local telnet connection to deploy.
+Copy rhidmo-ear-&lt;VERSION&gt;.ear to your SAP&reg; NetWeaver host, and use a local telnet connection to deploy.

 Assuming UNIX-like build environment (local) and SAP&reg; NetWeaver host (remote), use these shell commands to deploy directly from the project's root directory: